 We are a community that values words as we seek to follow the Word.
 Read stories by and about our faculty, our students, our alumni, and about ideas that illuminate matters of faith.

 Horizons in Biblical Theology publishes articles that addresses all aspects of the relationship between biblical studies and theology.
 This includes traditional historical readings of biblical texts, thematic studies within biblical texts and theology, explorations of methodology and hermeneutics, and even readings from within confessional traditions.
-The journal is edited by Margaret Aymer, The First Presbyterian Church, Shreveport, D. Thomason Professor of New Testament Studies, and is published bi-annually.
+The journal is edited by Gregory Cuéllar, associate professor of Old Testament, and is published bi-annually.

 A joint project between Austin Seminary and Westminster John Knox Press, Connections: A Lectionary Commentary for Preaching and Worshipprovides new resources to help preachers achieve the goal of connecting congregations to Scripture.
 This nine-volume series offers creative commentary on each reading in the three-year cycle of the Revised Common Lectionary.
 It does so first by viewing that reading through the lens of its connections to the rest of Scripture; and then seeing the reading through the lenses of culture, film, fiction, ethics, science, and other aspects of contemporary life.
 Included as well are commentaries on the Psalm readings that connect them both to the other readings for the day and to the congregation's experience of worship.